 Taglioni started work on the new engine in early 1970, with a view to it powering a new generation of Ducati race bikes.
 In 1971, a 500cc version was built to race in international and Italian championship race meetings and in 1971 the 750GT was introduced.

 One of the company’s most significant racing successes came in the summer 1972, when British racer Paul Smart won the Imola 200 on a Ducati 750, but away from the track the company was struggling.

-history, when the legendary Mike Hailwood came out of retirement to win the Formula One TT at the Isle of Man on a 900SS prepared by Sports Motorcycles of Manchester.
-The subsequent Mike Hailwood Replica production machine of 1982 proved to be one
+racing history, when the legendary Mike Hailwood came out of retirement to win the Formula One TT at the Isle of Man on a 900SS prepared by Sports Motorcycles of Manchester.
+The subsequent Mike Hailwood Replica production machine of 1982 proved